ANISHTWAGLE/Density-based-Traffic-Lights/README.md

 - Used mobile phone camera for data collection
 - Connected it to the laptop using IP address
 - Processed the live video through the object detection model.
-- Sent the results to the Arduino .
+- Sent the results to the Arduino by USB.
 - Arduino controlled the LEDS